-This tiny change resulted in a drop in the number complaints related to this particular metric and in a 30% bump of users using the keyword research feature.
+This tiny change resulted in a drop in the number of complaints related to this particular metric and in a 30% bump of users using the keyword research feature.

-Lesson #3: An inflexible product development process can cause mayhem
+Lesson #3: an inflexible product development process can cause mayhem

 Let’s go back to how Rand changed that one confusing word in Moz’s product interface.